shengwen-tw/libqpsolver/README.md

 # libqpsolver

-A quadratic programming solving library written in C
+A quadratic programming solver library written in C

+## Algorithm

+The libqpsolver use **Primal Interior Point Method** to solve quadratic programming problems based on Chapter 9 to 11 of [Convex Optimization](https://web.stanford.edu/~boyd/cvxbook/) by Stephen Boyd and Lieven Vandenberghe

 ## Features

-1. Solving quadratic programming problem with or without equality, inequality, lower bound and upper bound constraints
+1. Support solving quadratic programming problems with or without equality, inequality, lower bound and upper bound constraints
-2. Primal based interrior point method (log barrier method)
+2. Based on Primal Interrior Point Method
-3. Support infeasible start with basic phase1 method
+3. Support infeasible start with basic phase1 method (Not yet been fully tested)
+4. Based on Intel Math Kernel Libray (Planed to support OpenBLAS in the future)

 ## Prerequisite